Questions? Talk directly with Cindy Kowalski — (352) 464-4400 · Mon–Sat, 9am–6pm ET

 Replaces Original Medicare.

-Offered by private insurance companies and typically operates through provider networks (HMO or PPO).
+Offered by private insurance companies.
+Typically operates through provider networks (HMO or PPO).

-Often bundles medical and prescription coverage, sometimes with additional benefits like dental or vision.
+Often bundles medical and prescription coverage, sometimes with added benefits like dental or vision.

 At a Glance